Lidiadev/ddd-legacy-project/README.md

-Domain-Driven Design - working with legacy projects
+Domain-Driven Design - sample to showcase how to work with legacy projects

-### Branches

-- [Initial](https://github.com/Lidiadev/ddd-legacy-project/tree/intial) - the `initial` branch contains the legacy project.
-- Master - the `master` branch will contain the code after refactoring.

 ### Project Details